BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image103.png"
 style="width:6.70833in;height:5.05208in" />

 Also grab the *Fire Stone* above.
-When you’re ready, enter the stairs to the right.
+When you're ready, enter the stairs to the right.
 Grab the info on *Pulse: Garna…* heal and get ready for action.